 - Keep passwords private.

 Even if you trust your partner, sharing passwords to your phone, email, or social media accounts usually isn’t a good idea.
-You’re entitled to your own digital privacy, and giving your partner access to your accounts gives them the ability to do or post anything without getting your permission.
+You’re entitled to digital privacy.
+Giving your partner access to your account allows them to do or post anything without your permission.
 They can also monitor who you’re talking to or what you’re doing.

-In order to ensure you have control over your own information, keep your passwords to yourself and out of reach from others.
+To ensure you have control over your information, keep your passwords to yourself and out of reach of others.